 Are you a proprietor?
 Is your property available?
 Do you know proprietors?
 Do you want to become a partner proprietor?
 Caritas International is searching for proprietors ready to rent their property to recognized refugees.
 Get into contact with us through email firstname.lastname@example.org or by telephone at +32 2 609 06 54.

 Not convinced yet?
 Discover Nabil and Fadia’s story.
 After fleeing Homs, they are now established in Beauraing in the apartment of Catherine and her husband.
 Also, read the three questions for Catherine, a partner proprietor.

 Do you want to become a volunteer ?

 Housing-cafés are a project filled with challenges with concrete and various activities.
 This project facilitates encounters between people of different cultures, the discovery of new realities, and the sharing of a societal project with a motivated and friendly team.

 Join the Caritas volunteer team and participate – yes you too – in the integration of refugees in Belgium.
 Contact us on email@example.com.
 You can also read Andre’s interview, a volunteer at the Housing-café.

 Are you a recognized refugee looking for housing ?

-Housing-cafés are organized in Liège, Brussels, Antwerp, and Ghent.
+Housing-cafés are organized in Liège, Antwerp, and Ghent.
 To participate, registration by telephone or email is mandatory.